 However, I did not adjust well to sixth grade, the first year of junior high school, the following autumn.
 I still had a crush on another boy from the year before who did not want to be particularly close to me.
 I also did not understand why the school had separate teachers for separate subjects.
 My empire ended in December 1964, when I had to clear the rug.
 I tried to start new empires and city-states but none lasted for more than a few days or weeks.

 We came home in early 1967 and I returned to eighth grade, where I ran into trouble.
-I was not interested in girls, and I aggravated this by wearing white crew socks, which was apparently not cool.
+I was not interested in girls, and I aggravated this by wearing white crew socks, which was not cool.
 I was starting to realize that I was gay.
 A friend from childhood arm-twisted me to attend the eighth grade dance at the end of the year.
 I went and to my surprise I had a decent time and nobody treated me badly.
 But I felt more and more alone.
 I was able to be invisible in high school the next year, where there were too many students for everyone to know everyone else.

 I only spent one year in high school because my grades were low.
 My dad had attended a boarding school, The Hill School in Pennsylvania, during World War II, where his uncle was a teacher and soccer coach.
 With some scholarship support, I went there for my tenth grade year, 1968-69.
 The students were friendly and I was particularly close to the fourth form (tenth grade) European history teacher.